 The official withdrawal process begins in the Office of the Registrar.
 A withdrawal form must be completed and all the necessary signatures obtained.
 Oral requests do not constitute official notification.
-The official date of withdrawal used to compute the refund is determined by the Office of Finance.
+The official date of withdrawal used to compute the refund is the date that the Registrar's Office physically receives the form.
 Applicable institutional charges for fall and spring semesters will be refunded according to the following schedule: